radius-project/radius/docs/content/contributing/architecture/index.md

 Custom resource providers have a simplified model for interactions between the RP and ARM and don't include all of the features like preflight validation or what-if.
 Custom resource provider objects are not visible in the Azure portal.

 We are operating in this mode because building a production RP is a significant investment in upfront cost and ongoing maintenance.
-Opening up an RP as a preview service for public access is has a significant ongoing maintenance cost due to the long deprecation period.
+Opening up an RP as a preview service for public access  has a significant ongoing maintenance cost due to the long deprecation period.
 {{% /alert %}}

 {{% alert title="🚀 Future State 🚀" color="success" %}}